twse/random-stuff/README.md

 On Windows XP Service Pack 2 and above, Internet Explorer will block active content and show the information bar.

 * **Web page not available** (Old Android browser) - The original page has the Android logo at the top.
-The link refers to a page at the **@Macarlo Networks, Incorporated** site (using http protocol) however the company closed its business and the domain expired on July 2013.
+The link refers to a page at the **@Macarlo Networks, Incorporated** site (using http protocol, i.e. for use with nonsecure websites) however the company closed its business and the domain expired on July 2013.
 * **Cannot find server** (Internet Explorer 6 - Windows XP RTM, SP1 and SP2) - This page uses javascript links.
 Default encoding tag and HTML color setting removed.
 * **Internet Explorer cannot display the webpage** (Internet Explorer 8 and 9 - Windows XP and Vista) - In this page is a button labeled **Diagnose Connection Problems**, when pressed it will do nothing (the original opens up the network diagnostic program for each Windows version).
 Default encoding tag removed.
-The user has to run Internet Explorer 7 through 9
+The user has to run these versions at the beginning of this entry for this to work.

 ## Translations
 * **Dual Module Player** - Czech (IBM-852) and German (IBM-850).
 Only Finnish and French translations are included.